ringcentral/pipedrive-embeddable-ringcentral-phone-spa/README.md

 # pipedrive-embeddable-ringcentral-phone-spa

-Add RingCentral Embeddable Voice widgets to pipedrive
+Add RingCentral Embeddable Voice widgets to pipedrive.

+Created with [ringcentral-embeddable-extension-factory](https://github.com/ringcentral/ringcentral-embeddable-extension-factory), you could create similar extension for other CRM sites with it.

 ## Features